aturner-epcc/uknss-benchmark-pynamic/README.md

 # UK-NNSS Pynamic Benchmark

-This repository contains information on the GRID benchmark for the UK NNSS procurement.
+This repository contains information on the Pynamic benchmark for the UK NNSS procurement.

 > [!IMPORTANT]